Prof Jay Mistry

 Claudia is a professional photographer with a Masters Degree in photojournalism from Naples’ Academy of Fine Arts (Italy).
 She has extensive knowledge in Participatory Photography (PP) and Participatory Video (PV) techniques and has been involved in several projects as a facilitator in Italy, Palestine and South America.
 She cooperates with different organisations and research projects which promote the use of photography and video to give voice to marginalised groups.
 Over the past two years, she worked mostly with young people … Read More

-Deirdre Jafferally has 17 years’ experience working in community based wildlife management and conservation.
+Deirdre has 18 years’ experience working in community based wildlife management and conservation.
 Deirdre first started working at the Iwokrama International Centre for Rainforest Conservation and Development, Guyana in the area of environmental monitoring.
 This has transited to a broader interest in community resource management issues.
 She was able to explore this interest during her extensive engagement with communities of the North Rupununi, Guyana in managing and conserving their resources especially in the area of fisheries management.
-Recently, Deirdre … Read More
+Recently, Deirdre has … Read More

 Grace Albert